jhumelsine/jhumelsine.github.io/_posts/2024-02-29-composite-design-pattern-use-case.md

 The previous In-N-Out Burger design examples are hardcoded.
 Each secret menu item requires its own class.
 It’s not a difficult class to implement, but it’s not necessarily a flexible design either.

 Let’s assume that In-N-Out Burger Corporate wants a more dynamic secret menu.
-They want the ability add, update or delete secret menu items at any time.
+They want the ability to add, update or delete secret menu items at any time.

 Corporate manages a Secret Menu Specification.
 It will be of the form:
 * `3x3 => Burger|Burger|Burger|Cheese|Cheese|Cheese|Bun|Lettuce|Tomato|Onions|Pickle`